Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ## javascript acquiredscript

 At least it was easy to get the modified index.js because procmon showed me where it was written to.
 Unfortunately, it's minified and obfuscated.
+Here's a partial screenshot from when I found it:

 ![](/images/discord-skids/2022-08-12-23-23-04.png)